 If you lost the SSH key you use for your Droplet, follow the lost SSH key instructions to regain access.
 If you lost or don’t know the root password for the Droplet, you can reset the Droplet’s root password via the control panel.
 For more SSH troubleshooting tips, see our SSH troubleshooting guide.

 To access your account settings, click the profile icon in the top right of the control panel.
 In the menu that opens, click Manage Account to go to your My Account page.
 In the Sign-in method section, click Change.
 This opens a pull-down menu with three options: Change email, Use Google, and Use GitHub.

 To log in with an email and password, click Change email.
 This opens two text fields for a new email address and a password confirmation.
 Fill in both fields and then click Submit Change.
-A confirmation is sent to your old email address to confirm the change.
+A confirmation is sent to your new email address to confirm the change.
 The change does not take effect until you click the link in the confirmation email.

 You can alternatively change to Google or GitHub SSO by clicking Use Google or Use GitHub respectively.

 When you create a DigitalOcean account using your email and password, we protect it with device verification by default.
 This only applies to email and password sign ins without 2FA and does not apply to GitHub or Google SSO.

 Each time you sign in from a new location using a new device or a different web browser, we email an authorization code to the email address you use to sign in or send an SMS to the phone number you provided.

 This process means that a bad actor would need to have compromised your device or email account as well as your DigitalOcean account to log in.
 This increases the difficulty for would-be attackers and provides you with notification if someone is trying to access your account.